Skip to content

 docker push vidjil/server:<tag>

-You may be required to log in, in which case you can consult the following doc.
+You may be required to log in, in which case you can consult the following documentation.

-If you encounter an issue where docker is unable to access archive.ubuntu.org then you may need to add your dns to /etc/docker/daemon.json
+If you encounter an issue where docker is unable to access archive.ubuntu.org, you may need to add your DNS to /etc/docker/daemon.json

 {